scapcommunity/XCCDF/markdown/xccdf.md

 #### 6.4.4.3\<xccdf:ident\> Elements

 Table 10 lists assigned URIs that may appear as the value of the _@system_ attribute of an _\<xccdf:ident\>_ element.
 If an identification system included in Table 10 is being specified, the _@system_ attribute's value SHALL correspond to the appropriate URI in the table.
-An author may create a new URI for an identification system not listed in the table; this URI shall not duplicate any of the Table 10 URI values.

 **Table 10: Assigned Values for the @system Attribute of an \<xccdf:ident\> Element**